-It is not only trees and vegetation that bind carbon from the atmosphere.
+Trees and vegetation not only bind carbon from the atmosphere.
 Huge quantities of carbon are naturally stored in rocks.
 Carbfix imitates and accelerates natural processes, in which carbon dioxide is dissolved in water and interacts with reactive rock formations to form stable minerals providing a permanent and safe carbon sink.
-Carbfix dissolves CO2 in water, injects it into the subsurface and turn it into stone in less than two years through proprietary technology.
+Carbfix dissolves CO2 in water, injects it into the subsurface and turns it into stone in less than two years through proprietary technology.
 For the Carbfix technology to work, one needs three things: favourable rocks, water, and a source of carbon dioxide.

 Carbonated water is acidic.
 The more carbon you can pack into water, the more acidic the fluid will become.
-Just like acid will burn your skin, Carbfix’s carbonated water burns the rock underground forcing it to release elements such as calcium, magnesium and iron.
-In time, these elements will combine with the dissolved CO2 and form carbonates filling up the empty space in the basaltic rock underground.
+Carbfix’s carbonated water reacts with the rock underground and elements such as calcium, magnesium and iron are released into the water.
+With time, these elements will combine with the dissolved CO2 and form carbonates filling up the empty space in the rocks underground.
 The carbonates are stable for thousands of years and can thus be considered permanently stored.
 The timescale of this process initially surprised the scientists.
-In the CarbFix pilot project, it was determined that 95% of the injected CO2 mineralises within two years, much faster than previously thought.
+In the CarbFix pilot project, it was determined that at least 95% of the injected CO2 mineralises within two years, much faster than previously thought.

-The injected carbonated water is both colder and heavier than the surrounding water in the geological formation and therefore has the tendency to sink deeper after it has been injected.
-This is in stark contrast with other more conventional methods of carbon capture and storage which depend on a layer of cap rock to cover pure liquid CO2 injected into deep formations and leakage poses a risk.
+The injected carbonated water is both colder and has higher density than the surrounding water in the geological formation and therefore has the tendency to sink after it has been injected.
+This is in contrast with other more conventional methods of carbon capture and storage which depend on a layer of cap rock to prevent possible leakage of gaseous CO2 injected into deep formations.
 Young basaltic rocks are very fractured and porous so that water seeps easily through the interconnected cracks and empty spaces underground.

 Detailed description can also be found in our scientific papers.